aws/aws-eks-best-practices/content/security/docs/network.md

 Your EKS cluster is configured to request certificates from Private CA. You can now use cert-manager's `Certificate` resource to issue certificates by changing the `issuerRef` field's values to the Private CA Issuer you created above.
 For more details on how to specify and request Certificate resources, please check cert-manager's [Certificate Resources guide](https://cert-manager.io/docs/usage/certificate/).
 [See examples here](https://github.com/cert-manager/aws-privateca-issuer/tree/main/config/samples/).

 ### ACM Private CA with Istio and cert-manager
-If you are running Istio in your EKS cluster, you can disable the Istio control plane (specifically `istiod`) from functioning as the root Certificate Authority (CA), and configure ACM Private CA as the root CA.
+If you are running Istio in your EKS cluster, you can disable the Istio control plane (specifically `istiod`) from functioning as the root Certificate Authority (CA), and configure ACM Private CA as the root CA for mTLS between workloads.
+If you're going with this approach, consider using the *short-lived CA mode* in ACM Private CA. Refer to the [previous section](#short-lived-ca-mode-for-mutual-tls-between-workloads) and this [blog post](https://aws.amazon.com/blogs/security/how-to-use-aws-private-certificate-authority-short-lived-certificate-mode) for more details.

 #### How Certificate Signing Works in Istio (Default)
 Workloads in Kubernetes are identified using service accounts.
 If you don't specify a service account, Kubernetes will automatically assign one to your workload.
 Also, service accounts automatically mount an associated token.
 This token is used by the service account for workloads to authenticate against the Kubernetes API.
 The service account may be sufficient as an identity for Kubernetes but Istio has its own identity management system and CA. When a workload starts up with its envoy sidecar proxy, it needs an identity assigned from Istio in order for it to be deemed as trustworthy and allowed to communicate with other services in the mesh.